-Legal Considerations for At Home Care for Seniors in Halifax, NS and the Surrounding Areas
+Legal Considerations for Commencing Professional At Home Care in Halifax and the Surrounding Areas of Nova Scotia

-- A living will, which provides instructions for the types of health care treatment that should be provided.
+- A living will – Consists of instructions for health care treatments that should be provided.

-- A durable power of attorney for health care, which appoints a person to make decisions on the individual’s behalf when the individual is incapacitated
+- A durable power of attorney for health care – Appoints a person who can make decisions on the senior’s behalf should they become incapacitated.

 Wills and Trusts